 Most Realtors will appreciate if you actually leave the house during any and all showings, but if you just can’t bring yourself to take a walk around the block, your behavior towards a buyer can certainly make or break the deal.
 Follow the advice of your Realtor and do what you can to make the buyer feel at home.
 Make use of good scents and good food to show your hospitality.
 Avoid talking to the buyers about anything unless they ask, but regardless, make them feel welcome.
 Showing the buyers that you care will definitely get them to think you aren’t just after their money and that you can be trusted.

-So to all homeowners out there, if you implement these tips, there is no reason that your house won’t sell.
+So to all homeowners out there, if you implement these tips, you can get your home ready to sell quickly and easily.
 Find the middle ground on price so a buyer feels like they’re getting a good deal but you still make your profit too.
 A freshly painted, well priced, new looking house with great curb appeal and no apparent damage and can sell like a hot cake.
 Just saying!

 Management 1 Tri-Cities Realty & Property Management is highly experienced in the art and science of listing and selling homes.
 If you have any questions about preparing your home for sale (or for rent) in the Tri-Cities area contact us today with any questions.
 We look forward to making your next home buying and/or selling experience in Richland, Kennewick, and Pasco, WA to be the best it can possibly be.